 3. When there are too many vision words to create confidence.
 The team cannot execute if the play keeps changing.
 Overhauling your language and vision with every new conference method or leadership mantra leaves your leadership confused.
 If everything changes every six months, why should they ever be involved to begin with?
 The fast-following leader’s desire for “new” starts to get old very quickly.
 Instead, seek to emulate Jesus as He consistently deployed a simple message of faith and repentance, to the point of rejection and ultimately, death.

-Vision Trailhead is a two-hour trek designed to safely start the right conversations among your leadership.
+Vision Headwaters is a two-hour trek designed to safely start the right conversations among your leadership.
 This engaging tool will calibrate your vision language using challenging assessment questions and memorable church-personality profiles.

 In this TeamUP tool you will:

 – Unpack your communication baggage in order to properly prepare for the vision journey ahead

 – Plot your “Headwaters Type” using key waypoints of missional language and church age

 – Step onto the clarity pathway with experienced trail guides cheering you onward